Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

   - [ ] The student suggested ways in which to improve and/or gave feedback on the course's research process

 - **Project Presentation**
-  - [ ] The student submitted the final version of their slides one week in advance of the date on which they presented
-  - [ ] The student gave the project pitch on the assigned date
+  - [ ] The student gave the project presentation on the assigned date
-  - [ ] The project pitch featured effective and well-designed slides
+  - [ ] The project presentation featured effective and well-designed slides
-  - [ ] The project pitch has an accessible overview of the proposed project
+  - [ ] The project presentation has an accessible overview of the proposed project
-  - [ ] The project pitch contained an effective tool demonstration
+  - [ ] The project presentation contained an effective tool demonstration
-  - [ ] The project pitch gave a clear project motivation
+  - [ ] The project presentation gave a clear project motivation
   - [ ] The student effectively answered the questions from the audience
-  - [ ] The student completed the project pitch within the stated time limit
+  - [ ] The student completed the project presentation within the stated time limit
   - [ ] The student completed the question and answer session within the stated time limit

 - **Project Demonstration**